spack/spack-tutorial/tutorial_binary_cache.rst

 -------------

-If you're using spack within a development team, consider setting up source and binary cache mirrors.
+If you're using spack within a development team, consider setting up source mirrors with binary caches.
 Source mirrors will let you replicate a spack environment on a machine without external internet access, and binary mirrors free you from the burden of recompiling everything from scratch and save you development time.